huangchv/fun_with_pubmed/docs/index.md

 Let's find out if we can answer that first question.
 I don't think I can help you with the others.

 Here, I will present a tongue-in-cheek analysis of citations based on text mining data from PubMed.

 [Click here to skip straight to the results](https://huangchv.github.io/fun_with_pubmed#Results)

 # Methods
 ## Dataset
 Data was pulled from from the PubMed API using the RISmed R package.
-Query to API was '"journal article"[Publication Type] AND "english"[Language] AND hasabstract[text]' as it will ideally yield English research papers with an abstract.
+Query to API was `"journal article"[Publication Type] AND "english"[Language] AND hasabstract[text]` as it will ideally yield English research papers with an abstract.
 We extracted 5,000 abstracts for each year from 2010 to 2015.
 To avoid pulling papers in order, which will produce swathes of papers from the same journal, the function pulls queries for 10x the number of requested abstracts, and then randomly selects 'n' from the returned PMIDs.
 From each abstract object, we extracted title, abstract, author's list, number of citations, month submitted, and month published.
 Abstracts without text in the actual abstract were dropped.

 ## Parsing
 The syuzhet R package was used to perform NRC sentiment analysis on the text of each abstract.
 Sentiment values were retained as features for downstream analyses.